 Program and Contest

-This year's VOICES will be accompanied by a song contest, whose details can be found on a separate contest page.
+This year's VOICES also launched a song contest, whose details can be found on a separate contest page.
 There is no cost to enter the contest.
-The contest is open to all individuals and teams, but we especially hope that many student teams will enter!
+The contest is open to all individuals and teams, but we especially hope that many student teams will enter before December 31, 2018.

 Wednesday, September 26, 2018 (all times are Eastern Daylight Time)